Lawyers handling complex aviation transactions and disputes

 HFW has a pre-eminent global specialist aerospace practice, having been at the forefront of legal developments in this sector for over three decades.

 Our clients are drawn from all spheres of the aerospace industry and our team is one of the largest and most dedicated to the sector of any international law firm.
 This prominent position is widely recognised by the independent legal directories (Chambers and Legal 500), who routinely rank us as a top tier Aviation practice.

 Our practice is global.
 It is led by Mert Hifzi, who is assisted by David Brotherton (as his deputy).
 Both are currently based in Asia, but will soon relocate to London.
-Richard Gimblett coordinates the activities of the Middle East team led by Richard Gimblett, and Pierre Frühling in Brussels working closely with numerous partners in Paris and London.
+Richard Gimblett coordinates the activities of the Middle East team, and Pierre Frühling in Brussels works closely with numerous partners in Paris and London.
 Through a cooperation with Brazilian law firm CAL we are able to provide our clients with specialist local advice across Latin America.